ByteDance drops TikTok's U.S. sale, to partner with Oracle: sources

 TRUMP’S ORDERS

+As relations between the United States and China deteriorate over trade, Hong Kong’s autonomy, cybersecurity and the spread of the novel coronavirus, TikTok has emerged as a flashpoint in the dispute between the world’s two largest economies.

-Trump signed two executive orders last month targeting ByteDance.
-The first bans U.S. companies from transacting with the Chinese company or its subsidiaries from Sept.
+Trump signed two executive orders last month targeting TikTok and ByteDance.
+The first bans U.S. companies from transacting with them and is due to come into effect Sept.
 20. The second requires ByteDance to sell TikTok by Nov.
 12 due to the U.S. security concerns.

 Were Trump to agree to ByteDance’s proposed deal structure with Oracle, he would have to make a u-turn and rescind his order calling specifically for TikTok to be divested.